kaiser-chris/gate-mod/README.md

 In the future, there'll be plans to make compatibility patches for other mods such as Morgenröte.

 ## Credits
- - The new races were created by [Realms of Exether](https://steamcommunity.com/sharedfiles/filedetails/?id=3279217222) and are used with permission
+ - Thank you to [Realms of Exether](https://steamcommunity.com/sharedfiles/filedetails/?id=3279217222) for giving permission to use their races in Manaflow
+ - Thank you to [Dotti Locari](https://steamcommunity.com/profiles/76561198060636122) for giving permission to use their unit images in Manaflow

 ## Art
 This mod uses AI generated art from [DeviantArt DreamUp](https://www.deviantart.com/dreamup).